tianderturpijn/OMS/ServiceBus/README.md

 + Operations Management Suite Account (Free Sign Up – No credit card required.
 Sign up for your free OMS account [here](https://www.microsoft.com/en-us/cloud-platform/operations-management-suite))
 + New Azure Automation Account (with RunAs Account).
 To create a new Automation Account refer to step 1 below.

-**Note: The OMS Workspace and Azure Automation Account must exist within the same resource group**
+**Note: The OMS Workspace and Azure Automation Account must exist within the same resource group.
+The Azure Automation Account name needs to be unique**

 ## How do I get started?